vegetarian recipes site header

 Some use special coffee grinders and mixers for grinding coffee beans.
 Others like me use the readily available coffee powder.
 Many use only the pure coffee powder to make their coffee.
 But many also prefer the chicory added coffee powder.
 The ratio of coffee to chicory varies from 70-30 to 80-20 depending on the personal choice.

-In many local coffee powder shops, the coffee is ground in front of you according to your specifications.
+In many local coffee powder shops, when you go to buy coffee powder, the coffee is ground in front of you according to your specifications.
 The adding of chicory is also done according to your liking.

 The electric filters may have paper mesh or a stainless steel fine mesh for filtering the coffee decoction.
 The stainless steel filter consists of two pots placed one above other.

 The top one has a perforated bottom.
 You put the ground coffee powder in the top part.
-Place another perforated disk on it to hold the coffee powder in place and then pour hot water over it.
+Place another perforated disk (with a stick to hold the disk) on it to hold the coffee powder in place and then pour hot water over the disk.
 The water passes through the coffee powder and collects in the lower pot as coffee decoction.

 The time taken depends on the amount of coffee powder and the amount of water.
-The decoction is made as strong as desired by adding more coffee powder to the filter.
+The coffee decoction is made as strong as desired by adding more coffee powder or less water to the filter.

 Stainless steel filter is a manual coffee filter where you can control and vary the coffee powder, water etc, according to your taste.
 Every coffee drinking house has a stainless steel filter.
 The size of the coffee filter depends on the number of members who drink coffee in the house.